 The injunction was scheduled to be heard on Sunday but was rescheduled for this Wednesday.
-Public sector unions including the Technical and Allied Workers Union (TAWU) and the Grenada Union of Teachers (GUT) were invited to the meeting to review the matter this afternoon.
+Public sector unions including the Grenada Technical and Allied Workers Union (GTAWU) and the Grenada Union of Teachers (GUT) were invited to the meeting to review the matter this afternoon.
 The PWU, acting upon the advice of attorney Jimmy Bristol, indicated they would not attend the meeting until their demands are met.

 Public Relations Officer of the PWU Brian Grimes provided the information about the boycotting of the meeting.